-To date, we have enrolled a limited number of patients in our initial clinical trials, have no products approved for commercial sale, have not generated any revenue from commercial product sales and, as of March 31, 2020, had an accumulated deficit of \$215.3 million.
-For the three months ended March 31, 2020 and the year ended December 31, 2019, our net loss was \$19.6 million and \$55.7 million, respectively.
+To date, we have enrolled a limited number of patients in our initial clinical trials, have no products approved for commercial sale, have not generated any revenue from commercial product sales and, as of June 30, 2020, had an accumulated deficit of \$185.5 million.
+For the six months ended June 30, 2020, our loss from operations was \$35.6 million and our net income was \$10.3 million, due principally to an unrealized gain of \$48.9 million related to our holdings of Vaxcyte common stock.
+For the year ended December 31, 2019, our net loss was \$55.7 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 Our technologies and product candidates are in early stages of development, and we are subject to the risks of failure inherent in the development of product candidates based on novel technologies.
 In addition, we have limited experience as a clinical stage company and have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biotechnology industry.
-Furthermore, we do not expect to generate any revenue from commercial product sales for the foreseeable future, and we expect to the risks of research and development, preclinical studies and clinical trials and the regulatory approval process for our product candidates.
+Furthermore, we do not expect to generate any revenue from commercial product sales for the foreseeable future, and we expect to continue to incur significant operating losses for the foreseeable future due to the cost of research and development, preclinical studies and clinical trials and the regulatory approval process for our product candidates.
 We expect our net losses to increase substantially as we progress further into clinical development of our lead programs and create additional infrastructure to support operations as a public company.
 However, the amount of our future losses is uncertain.
-Our ability to achieve profitability, if ever, will depend on, among other things, our, or our existing or future collaborators', successful development of product candidates, evaluating the related commercial opportunities, obtaining regulatory approvals to market and commercializing product candidates, manufacturing any approved products on commercially reasonable terms, establishing a sales and marketing organizatio or suitable third-party alternatives for any approved product and raising sufficient funds to finance business activities.
+Our ability to achieve profitability, if ever, will depend on, among other things, our, or our existing or future collaborators', successful development of product candidates, evaluating the related commercial opportunities, obtaining regulatory approvals to market and commercializing product candidates, manufacturing any approved products on commercially reasonable terms, establishing a sales and marketing organization or suitable third-party alternatives for any approved product and raising sufficient funds to finance business activities.
 If we, or our existing or future collaborators, are unable to develop our technologies and commercialize one or more of our product candidates or if sales revenue from any product candidate that receives approval is insufficient, we will not achieve profitability, which could have a material and adverse effect on our business, financial condition, results of operations and prospects.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.